 Your local nursery probably carries a large selection of insecticides that work quite well in ridding your roses of aphids.
 The downside is that they also kill beneficial insects such as lady bugs and pollinators that you need for your vegetable garden.
-Substitute sprays that contain insecticidal soaps or horticultural oils.
+Use sprays that contain insecticidal soaps or horticultural oils instead.

 Insecticidal soaps contain potassium salt of fatty acids which react with the outer membrane of soft-bodied insects such as aphids, disrupting it and killing them.
 The sprays must be applied weekly (more often if it rains) to completely eliminate aphids.